-- 2.13 Assessment: Departments should normally have significant input into the design, and the setting and marking of assessments of collaborative awards.
-In some cases, delivery and assessments may be delegated to the partner institution if Imperial has satisfied itself that the standards are compatible with those for an Imperial award.
-Where possible, for parity, double marking of a sample of student work should occur between partners i.e. where the partner assesses student work it should be double marked by a member of the College.
-Bespoke arrangements for assessment must be stipulated in the partnership agreement or Memorandum of Agreement and students must be made aware of the regulations under which their assessment will take place. - 2.14 External Examiners: The College retains ultimate responsibility for the appointment and function of its external examiners nominated to act for collaborative degree programmes or, if they have not been delegated to the partner institution, to those which feature collaborative activity.
-Departments should ensure that partners are aware of the College's guidelines for the nomination and approval of external examiners and specify, within the partnership agreement or Memorandum of Agreement, the role that Imperial College and the partner will play in this process.
-In some cases, external examiners may be jointly appointed by the College and the partner(s) and any bespoke arrangements for this must be stipulated in the partnership agreement or Memorandum of Agreement.
+Where possible, for parity, double marking of a sample of student work should occur between partners i.e. where the partner assesses student work it should be double marked by a member of Imperial.
+Bespoke arrangements for assessment must be stipulated in the partnership agreement or Memorandum of Agreement and students must be made aware of the regulations under which their assessment will take place.

+2.14 External Examiners: Imperial retains ultimate responsibility for the appointment and function of its external examiners nominated to act for collaborative degree programmes or, if they have not been delegated to the partner institution, to those which feature collaborative activity.
+Departments should ensure that partners are aware of the university's guidelines for the nomination and approval of external examiners and specify, within the partnership agreement or Memorandum of Agreement, the role that Imperial and the partner will play in this process.
+In some cases, external examiners may be jointly appointed by Imperial and the partner(s) and any bespoke arrangements for this must be stipulated in the partnership agreement or Memorandum of Agreement.

-Imperial appointed external examiners will be asked to report on the programme in the usual way and reports (with departmental responses) will be considered by the Vice Provost (Education) and the Quality Assurance & Enhancement section of the Registry.
+Imperial appointed external examiners will be asked to report on the programme in the usual way and reports (with departmental responses) will be considered by the Vice Provost (Education and Student Experience) and the Quality Assurance & Enhancement section of the Registry.
 All external examiners are asked to comment specifically on any advantages or drawbacks identified in cases where students undertake part of their programme at another institution.
 Summaries of external examiner reports will be presented to the College Senate.
 Imperial also normally expects to receive the external examiner reports from external examiners appointed by the partner institution.

-The Registry will send partners a copy of all external examiner reports relating to the collaborative programme and will be responsible for sending the College's formal response to reports to its own external examiners.
-Where Imperial is the lead institution the Registry may also ask the partner to contribute to this process, particularly were examiners have been jointly appointed.
+The Registry will send partners a copy of all external examiner reports relating to the collaborative programme and will be responsible for sending the university's formal response to reports to its own external examiners.
+Where Imperial is the lead institution the Registry may also ask the partner to contribute to this process, particularly where examiners have been jointly appointed.
 Where Imperial is not the lead institution, partners would normally be expected to mirror this process.

 Where an Imperial external examiner has been appointed to oversee collaborative activity, the external examiner must be able to view samples of student work carried out at the partner institution(s)/organisation(s) in order to confirm standards.
 This external examiner should also be able to view and approve examination scripts and receive samples of student work.
-This ensures that student work at the partner institution(s)/organisation(s) is of a comparable standard to that of students based at the College.
+This ensures that student work at the partner institution(s)/organisation(s) is of a comparable standard to that of students based at Imperial.